2024 Dallas Cowboys season

 The 2024 season was the Dallas Cowboys' 65th in the National Football League (NFL) and their fifth and final season under head coach Mike McCarthy.
 This was their first season since 2020 without Dan Quinn as defensive coordinator, as the Washington Commanders hired him to be their head coach.
 He was replaced in that role by former Minnesota Vikings head coach Mike Zimmer, who returned to the Cowboys after eighteen years.
-The Cowboys failed to improve upon their 12–5 record from the past three seasons following a loss to the Atlanta Falcons in Week 9.
-After the Philadelphia Eagles defeated the Carolina Panthers in Week 14, the Cowboys were knocked out of NFC East contention, marking the 20th straight season the division would not have a repeat champion.
+The Cowboys failed to improve upon their 12–5 record from the past three seasons following a loss to the Atlanta Falcons in Week 9, and failed to match it after a loss to the Philadelphia Eagles in Week 10.
+After the Eagles defeated the Carolina Panthers in Week 14, the Cowboys were knocked out of NFC East contention, marking the 20th straight season the division would not have a repeat champion.
 With the Commanders' 36–33 win over the Eagles in Week 16, the Cowboys were eliminated from playoff contention for the first time since 2020.
-After their 41–7 loss at Philadelphia in Week 17, the Cowboys suffered a losing season for the first time since that same year and were also swept by the Eagles for the first time since 2011.
+After their 41–7 loss at Philadelphia in Week 17, the Cowboys suffered a losing season for the first time since that same year, and were also swept by the Eagles for the first time since 2011.

 For the first time since 2010, offensive tackle Tyron Smith was not on the roster, as he signed with the New York Jets during free agency.
 On April 29, running back Ezekiel Elliott signed a one-year contract to return to the team after a year away.

-The Cowboys notably struggled at home, going 2–7.
-Conversely, they performed moderately well on the road by going 5–3.
-After the season, the team's head coach, Mike McCarthy, was fired, leaving their offensive coordinator, Brian Schottenheimer, to take his position.
+The Cowboys notably struggled at home, going 2–7 at home.
+Conversely, they performed moderately well on the road with a 5–3 road record.
+The 2–7 home record notably came after a year in which the Cowboys went undefeated at home in the regular season at 8–0.

+After the season, head coach Mike McCarthy's contract expired.
+It was announced McCarthy would not return to the Cowboys, as the two sides failed to reach an extension, ending McCarthy's tenure in Dallas.
+Offensive Coordinator Brian Schottenheimer was promoted to head to coach on January 24, 2025.